 A: If you are accepted (Deadline for application is Dec.
-14; notified on January 7), you will be issued the project listing for 2013 and asked to give your input on your preference.
+9; notified of status on January 11), you will be issued the project listing for 2017 and asked to give your input on your preference.
 Taking this into consideration, pairings will be made based on interest and most importantly, qualification.
 Regrettably, NOT ALL STUDENTS WHO APPLY to the program are accepted; this has to do with the mix of qualified applicants as well as the project list and the needs of TVS Motors.

 Final accepted students will have one last chance to back out of the program without financial penalty up to the Deposit Due Date- January 19th.
 After the deposits are paid, there are NO REFUNDS UNDER ANY CIRCUMSTANCES.